CrystalChiu/CrystalChiu/README.md

 - In my first year at UCI, I was a Graphic Design Intern for [The New University](https://www.newuniversity.org/) -- The official campus newspaper
 - I worked HR for one summer at [The California Science Center Foundation](https://californiasciencecenter.org/); I still return to do volunteer work!
   - This year I volunteered ~20 hrs at the [2025 CSC Discovery Ball](https://californiasciencecenter.org/give-join/discovery-ball) and assisted in raising over $1.6 million
-- I have been learning martial arts (Muay Thai, Krav Maga, Boxing) for over a year now
+- I have been learning martial arts (Muay Thai, Boxing) for over a year now
 - I did ballet and competitive jazz/lyrical for 4+ years

 # Skills & Programming Languages